GGI Webinar | Divorce & Family Law SIG - 17:00 pm CEST

 Following on from our very successful GGI North American Regional Conference in Cleveland, OH, USA, in June 2024, we would like to assess what interest there might be amongst our member firms for the setting up a Divorce & Family Law Special Interest Group.
-It seems to us that such a group will have common and obvious links and synergies with a number of our existing Practice Groups such as International Taxation, Litigation & Dispute Resolution and Trust & Estate, as well as of course other common interest groups such as Best Practices for Professional Service Organisations, Diversity, Equity & Inclusion and Business Development & Marketing, for the following reasons:
+It seems to us that such a group will have common and obvious links and synergies with a number of our existing Expert Groups such as International Taxation (ITPG), Litigation & Dispute Resolution (LDR) and Trust & Estate Planning (TEP), as well as of course other common interest groups such as Best Practices for Professional Service Organisations, Diversity, Equity & Inclusion (DEI) and Business Development & Marketing (BDM), for the following reasons:

 • The number of international marriages, where the spouses have different nationalities and domiciles, has never been higher.
 Both before and after marriage, expert advice on tax and financial planning, will be required in the form of a pre or postnuptial agreement and on choice of forum for jurisdiction in the event of a divorce.
 The likelihood of one jurisdiction recognising another's rules for determining financial issues is a key concern and mandates international private client practitioners working with one another to protect the family's future wealth.